kam-cheng/get-out/readMe.md

 [Download Link](https://expo.dev/artifacts/eas/j3WiqqvYhFLwrpCtBwEwZF.apk)

+If you have an emulator installed, simply drag the downloaded file to the emulator, and open it in the app drawer.

-Once downloaded, ensure that you have enabled apk installation from external sources.
+For android devices, ensure that you have enabled apk installation from external sources.
 [Guide here](https://www.expressvpn.com/support/vpn-setup/enable-apk-installs-android/)

 If you are unable to install the app using google chrome, we recommend using [ES File Explorer](https://es-file-explorer.en.uptodown.com/android)